© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Standing Stone North of Tretower is a scheduled monument protected by Cadw under reference BR273.
 View the official record →

-Standing Stone North of Tretower is a prehistoric standing stone located in Breconshire, Wales, within the landscape of the Usk Valley.
+Standing Stone North of Tretower is a prehistoric standing stone located in Breconshire, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR273.

 Standing Stone North of Tretower dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Standing Stone North of Tretower is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR273.